pragatibhandari/practicejs/README.md

 ### Problem 6

-- Create a function divisibility() that takes three input parameters: divider, min, and max and prints out all the numbers between min and max that are divisible (modulo 0) by given divider.
+- Create a function divisibility() that takes three input parameters: divider, min, and max and prints out all the numbers between min and max that are divisible by given divider.
 Print each number on a new line.

 ## CSS